dtcooper/python-dispmanx/docs/index.md

 # Welcome to Python DispmanX

-Hello and welcome to the documentation for Python DispmanX, a pure Python[^1] package for interacting with the Raspberry Pi's low-level video API.
+Hello and welcome to the documentation for Python DispmanX, a pure Python[^1] library for interacting with the Raspberry Pi's low-level video API.
 My hope is that you find it useful for creating all sorts of different apps, widgets, and graphical overlays for your Pi.
 I hope you have as much using it as I did writing it!